Imagine youโre Salvator Mundi:

 The Good Life: Simple to Grasp, Hard to Embrace

-I’d suggest that 28-year-old me read The Good Life by Robert Waldinger and Marc Schulz.
-They’re the directors of the Harvard Study of Adult Development, the longest scientific study of happiness ever conducted.
+Robert Waldinger and Marc Schulz, the authors of The Good Life, are the directors of the Harvard Study of Adult Development, the longest scientific study of happiness ever conducted.

 Since 1938, the study has followed, surveyed, and measured the lives of hundreds of young Bostonian men and their offspring.